amzolt

 Well-known member

-Re: agree to disagree, to amzolt
+Re: other variables, to amzolt

 Not once have you addressed the point about exact birthtimes being all but impossible to prove.